agregson/fitzlab/protocol_A549_Stim_TNF.md

    - Using 6-well culture plates

 1. Prepare TNF-alpha Stimulation Media
-   - Desired final TNF-alpha concentrations of 5--20 ng/mL per well.
+   - Desired final TNF-alpha concentrations of 15 ng/mL per well.
 The TNF-alpha is at 5 ng/mcL stock concentration.
    - For _each_ 6-well _plate_ combine to make a Master Mix:
       1. 12 mcL (10 ng/mL final); 18 mcL (15 ng/mL final); 24 mcL (20 ng/mL final) TNF-alpha stock, and
       2. 6 mL serum-free media (SFM)
 2. Add 2 mL of Stimulation Media to each _stimulation_ well
 3. Add 2 mL of serum-free media (SFM) to each _control_ well
-4. _Incubate_ at 37C/5% CO2 for _4 hours_
+4. _Incubate_ at 37C/5% CO2 for _4 hours_ or overnight depending upon set-up
 5. Remove supernatant for exosome isolation
 6. Add 1 mL of TRIzol/QIAzol to each well and incubate for 5 minutes at RT
 7. Gently wash about the TRIzol in each well